EvanCin/CSCB09/assignments/a3/readme.md

 Author: Evan Chen <br />
 Date: April 5, 2025 <br />

-Rough notes for assignment <br />
-https://man7.org/linux/man-pages/man2/sigaction.2.html set sa_handler to SIG_IGN so that when sigaction() is called with SIGTSTP, the stop signal is ignored. https://www.ibm.com/docs/en/zos/2.4.0?topic=functions-kill-send-signal-process found if pid is equal to 0, then kill sends its signal to all processes with the same process group ID as the sender.
-In my implementation, only the parent process will be calling the particular signal handling function so by saying kill(0, signal) I am able to send signal to the child processes since child processes have the same pgid which can be observed through calling 'ps xao pid,ppid,pgid,comm'.

 __ABOUT__ <br />
 This project is about extending A1 System Monitoring Tool to allow cpu, memory, cores, and max frequency information to be processed concurrently within different processes.
 Terminate and stop signals from the keyboard are processed differently to match the use case of the program.